ziyexiaohei/cse15l-lab-reports/lab2.md

 ## Screenshouts of  using `/add-message`
 1. ![Hello](laba21.png)
  * Once the code is being run, under the `Handler` class, method `handleRequest`, and `decode` has been called and also the `main` method under class `StringServer` is being called.
  * The `main` method takes a array of string as argument, and convert it into interger and store in port inorder for the Server to start.
 The `decode` method takes String as argument.
 And the `handleRequest` method takes URI as argument.
-The value of relevant file of the class are `int num`, `String str`, and `int i`.
+The value of relevant file of the class are `String str`, and `int i`. `int i` stored 1 as the counter to the string user entered, and `String str` used to store string `Hello` that user entered.

  * Once the request has been processed, a new string will be stored in `String str` which contains the string requested, and i as the counter.
 The `int i` value is mean to keep track of how many string has been requested, the valuen of i will change with every `/add` request.
 If there is no value got changed then it either return to the decode of `String str` (when the path is "/"), or  `return "404 Not Found!"` for path that is unknow.
+In this case the `int i` stoed `1`, and `String str` stored `1.Hello` .
 <br>

 2. ![Howareyou](laba22.png)
     * This time method `handleRequest` and `decode` has been called.
     * The `decode` method takes String as argument.
 And the `handleRequest` method takes URI as argument.
-The value of relevant file of the class are `int num`, `String str`, and `int i`.
+The value of relevant file of the class are`String str`, and `int i`.
+The value of `String str` is <br> ```1.Hello <br> 2.How are you```
     * For this request the `String str` has aleardy strored the `1.
 Hello`, this time when we use `/add` to add a string, it will concreate with the one aleardy stored in `str`, and also the counter i will be updated and be store in side `str`.
 If there is no value got changed, either the path is `/`, or is something unknow that return `404 Not Found!`, because if the path is `/add-messages?s=`(has query) even with no arugment, the `i` will also update.
 <br>